 You may want to move somewhere smaller or more suitable for your needs at a later date.
-Most providers allow a plan to be transferred to another property, but only if the new property can act as acceptable security.
+Most providers allow a product to be transferred to another property, but only if the new property can act as acceptable security.
 A provider policy may rule out age-restricted or leasehold retirement housing.
-Check the policy before taking out a plan.
+Check the policy before taking out equity release.

-If you move to a lower-value property, you usually have to repay part of a lifetime mortgage or home reversion from the proceeds of selling your old home.
+If you move to a lower-value property, you must usually repay part of a lifetime mortgage or home reversion plan from the proceeds of selling your old home.

-If you cannot transfer your plan, you must pay off the whole amount from the proceeds of selling your home and might not have enough left over to buy a new home.
+If you cannot transfer your product, you must pay off the whole amount from the proceeds of selling your home and might not have enough left over to buy a new home.